Strugglemeat/triotosmd/README.md

 refactor to utilize player struct to permit VS

-wildcard pieces in next falling piece (spawned by a combo of 6)
+wildcard pieces in next falling piece (spawned by a combo of 6, 7, and 8)

-wildcard pieces falling from top (spawned by a combo of 9)
+wildcard pieces falling from top (spawned by a combo of 9+)

 generate the entire next set pool at the start instead of dynamically